Lamps Plus Announces 2016 National Home Lighting Survey Results

 Leading national lighting and home furnishings retailer and manufacturer Lamps Plus today announced the results of its nationwide 2016 Home Lighting Survey.
 The survey found 81 percent of respondents feel either confident or very confident about choosing the overall lighting for a room.
 Likewise, 81 percent of respondents rank energy savings as an important or highly important factor in choosing lighting for their home.
 A deeper look at the numbers however uncovers areas where respondents can increase efficiency around the house.

-While energy efficiency is clearly a top priority among Americans, usage of LEDs (the most energy-efficient and money-saving type of lighting available today) is relatively low.
+While energy efficiency is clearly a top priority among Americans, usage of LED lighting (the most energy-efficient and money-saving type of lighting available today) is relatively low.
 Only 45 percent use them in their table or floor lamps, and a mere 13 percent use them in chandeliers.
 Use in bathroom lights is nearly non-existent at only 2 percent.

 “We anticipated that energy efficiency would rank as a top concern for consumers.
 What’s surprising is that this concern is not matched by a similar level of product adoption.
 LEDs are by far the most efficient lighting source, and they are more affordable and available than ever before, so now is the time for consumers to make the switch” said Dennis Swanson, CEO and Founder of Lamps Plus.
 “Additionally though there is much talk and investment in smart home technology, we found people rank organization and storage as more important.”